 A step-by-step breakdown

 On the day of your scheduled semen analysis appointment, you will arrive at Illume Fertility and check in with our friendly front desk team.
-An Illume andrologist will then meet you in the waiting area and guide you to a private collection room.
-Your partner may accompany you, but no oral sex is allowed (since saliva can affect the integrity of the sample).
-You will collect the sample by masturbation and hand it directly to staff through our secure pass-through.
+A member of our Andrology Lab team will meet you in the waiting area and guide you to a private collection room.

-Prefer not to collect on-site or need a religious accommodation?
+Prefer not to produce a sample on-site?
 Ask for a home collection kit and bring your sample to the office within 45 minutes, keeping it as close to body temperature as possible.
-Your team will give you step-by-step instructions beforehand and answer any questions you may have.

 Understanding your report